w3f/research/docs/polkadot/networking/1-overview.md

   2. The work a node has to do to figure out if one of its peers will accept a message should be relatively small

-A bounded gossip system is one where nodes have a filtration mechanism forincoming packets that can be communicated to peers.
+A bounded gossip system is one where nodes have a filtration mechanism for incoming packets that can be communicated to peers.

 Nodes maintain a "propagation pool" of messages.
 When a node would like to circulate a message, it puts it into the pool until marked as expired.
 Every message is associated with a _topic_.
 Topics are used to group messages or encode metadata about them.
 They are not sent over the wire, but are rather determined by the contents of the message.